microsoft/MLOpsPython/docs/code_description.md

 - `.pipelines/diabetes_regression-ci-build-train.yml` : a pipeline triggered when the code is merged into **master**.
 It performs linting, data integrity testing, unit testing, building and publishing an ML pipeline.
 - `.pipelines/azdo-pr-build-train.yml` : a pipeline triggered when a **pull request** to the **master** branch is created.
 It performs linting, data integrity testing and unit testing only.
 - `.pipelines/diabetes_regression-ci-image.yml` : a pipeline building a scoring image for the diabetes regression model.
 - `.pipelines/diabetes_regression-template-get-model-version.yml` : a pipeline template used by the `.pipelines/diabetes_regression-ci-build-train.yml` pipeline.
+It finds out if a new model was registered and retrieves a version of the new model.
 - `.pipelines/azdo-abtest-pipeline.yml` : a pipeline demonstrating [Canary deployment strategy](./docs/canary_ab_deployment.md).
 - `.pipelines/azdo-helm-*.yml` : pipeline templates used by the `.pipelines/azdo-abtest-pipeline.yml` pipeline.